 Norwich Castle Museum and Art Gallery

 Norwich Castle Museum & Art Gallery is not just an historical gem, one of the best preserved Norman castles in the UK, but it also has impressive art galleries.
-It is also home to some superb fine art, such as Norwich River: Afternoon (below) by founding master of the Norwich School John Crome.
+It is also home to some superb fine art, such as Norwich River: Afternoon (above) by founding master of the Norwich School John Crome.
 It has many works by John Sell Cotman, one of the most original watercolourists of the nineteenth century.

 Sainsbury Centre for Visual Art

 The Sainsbury Centre for Visual Art is a world-class exhibition site at the University of East Anglia, designed by Norman Foster.
 The Robert and Lisa Sainsbury Collection has modern European art interspersed with works from across the globe, spanning 5,000 years of human creativity.
-Look out for works by Henry Moore, Alberto Giacometti, Francis Bacon, Pablo Picasso, Edgar Degas and Amedeo Modigliani, including Head of a Woman – Anna Zborowska, (below).
+Look out for works by Henry Moore, Alberto Giacometti, Francis Bacon, Pablo Picasso, Edgar Degas and Amedeo Modigliani, including Head of a Woman – Anna Zborowska, (above).
 There are also special exhibitions, which change every few months.

 Mo Sheringham Museum